LEGAL · HIPAA

 E. Individuals Involved in Your Care

 We may share relevant PHI with family members, caregivers, or others involved in your care or payment for care when you agree, request it, or when permitted by law.
+You may object to such disclosures at any time.

 F. Required by Law